 photo: Archive/BREAKING: Lithuania has expanded the list of goods prohibited for transit to Kaliningrad

-On Monday, July 11, Lithuania expanded restrictions on transit through its territory to Russia's Kaliningrad, as the European Union's gradual introduction of sanctions against Moscow over its invasion of Ukraine came into effect.
-Reuters writes about this, referring to the words of the spokesman of the Lithuanian customs.
+On Monday, July 11, the Lithuanian government expanded the restrictions on the transit of certain goods through its territory to Russia's Kaliningrad in response to the European Union's gradual implementation of sanctions against Moscow for its invasion of Ukraine.

 Read more